mpi2/orthology-api/README.md

 #### GET By Human Gene Symbol

 Get All the one-to-one orthologs mapping by human gene symbol or symbol list.
-The human gene symbol list should be entered with , separated in the endpoint
+The human gene symbol list should be entered with , separated in the endpoint.
+Note:Parameter size can not be bigger than 200.
 ###### Example Request
 ```sh
  '/api/ortholog/find_by_human_genes?genes=A1CF' -i -X GET